emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 # So What?

 Before you find yourself asking what this has to do with mental health, I'd like to say *go fuck yourself*.
 This entire series of events would have me chained to a goddamned hospital bed nine months ago.
-Were it not for my actual *team*, lol, of therapists, the partial hospital program, my med manager, my BFFs: Eric and Mari, Albert Hoffman, Tracey, and some crucial musical selections, I'd probably be dead.
+Were it not for my actual *team*, of therapists, the partial hospital program, my med manager, my BFFs: Eric and Mari, Albert Hoffman, Tracey, Liz, and some crucial musical selections, I'd probably be dead.
 I'm not even kidding.
 Dead.

 This has been a very chaotic few months, and I am now (end of July, 2017) starting to get ready to make another run at the next cluster of problematic parts in therapy.
 I've had some complications over the last two months and I'm worried that I'll start to backslide.
 I have the right structure in place to support me, but as you may have figured out by now, I don't do easy.
 I have some tricky navigation to do and I've been delaying it as much as possible because I have just been so grateful to have a victory or three for a change!
 After having so much of my life be a series of emergencies that I retreat from, finally seeing myself improve in measurable ways has been worth celebrating.

 ## Having said that

 Now it's time to leave the party and get back to work.
 I have allowed myself to enjoy a period of comfortable ease, but I know I can't coast on this forever.
+I easily found where to pick up, it's got something to do with building cages versus building birdhouses.
+I had some parts building cages out of a habit, but had a swords-to-plowshares moment that is where I gain traction again.

+Approach with curiosity, as my therapist says.

 ---